- Night vision set to Black & White (IR) mode instead of Full Color in the EZVIZ app

 Live view problems that start suddenly usually trace back to an upload speed drop — the camera itself is fine, the bandwidth path to the cloud isn't.

-- Spotlight brightness set to zero or disabled in settings
+- Spotlight brightness turned to zero or spotlights disabled in

 Before you go — try one of these (they fix most cases).